 - (a) Accessibility of SSNs by the justice system and the public There is concern regarding the availability of Social Security numbers contained in justice information systems.
 This concern is not limited to disclosure of the SSN to the public; it also includes the accessibility of Social Security numbers by members of the justice community. - (1) Within the justice system, who should have access to SSNs and when?
 In other words, how are Social Security numbers used by the justice system? - (A) Public defenders may need SSNs to obtain credit reports on clients who are suspected of lying on their affidavit of indigence to get a "free lawyer."
-See 725 ILCS 5/113-3(b). - (B) What are law enforcement needs with respect to SSNs? - (C) The recent debate over the proposed Social Security Number Privacy and Identity Theft Prevention Act and its potential to frustrate key legal functions such as locating witnesses and criminals may be informative. - (2) Should the justice system ever release Social Security numbers to the public? - (A) Identity theft concerns may bear strongly on the resolution of this issue. - (i) Note that Illinois law was amended in July 2004 to prohibit insurance companies from using SSNs on insurance cards; might these policy concerns impact the release of SSNs by an IIJIS system? - (ii) Is limiting the display of the SSNs to the last four digits a reasonable solution?
+See 725 ILCS 5/113-3(b). - (B) What are law enforcement needs with respect to SSNs?

+- (C) The recent debate over the proposed Social Security Number Privacy and Identity Theft Prevention Act and its potential to frustrate key legal functions such as locating witnesses and criminals may be informative. - (D) Illinois has a SSN Protection Task Force that may provide some input into this issue.
+See 20 ILCS 4040/10. - (2) Should the justice system ever release Social Security numbers to the public? - (A) Identity theft concerns may bear strongly on the resolution of this issue. - (i) Note that Illinois law was amended in July 2004 to prohibit insurance companies from using SSNs on insurance cards; might these policy concerns impact the release of SSNs by an IIJIS system? - (ii) Is limiting the display of the SSNs to the last four digits a reasonable solution?